Franchise Attorney Guide: Cost, How to Find One

 A franchise attorney’s value isn’t just in what they find — it’s in what they prevent.
 Consider these scenarios:

 When you compare the $2,500-$7,500 attorney cost against a total franchise investment of $100,000-$500,000+, the math is straightforward.
 A franchise attorney isn’t an expense — it’s insurance for your largest financial commitment outside of your home.
+The attorney covers the contract; a franchise-literate accountant covers the numbers — see what a franchise CPA should review before you sign.
 Review franchise opportunities with full FDD data at our franchise database and bring your attorney into the conversation early.

 Frequently Asked Questions